-- Right click system C drive and select Extend Volume.
+- Right click system C: drive and select Extend Volume.

 - Simply click Next till Finish in the pop-up Extend Volume Wizard window.

-- Type delete volume and press Enter.
+- Input delete volume and press Enter.

-- Type extend and press Enter.
+- Input extend and press Enter.

 - Both NTFS and FAT32 partitions can be shrunk and extended.